mobiuslite/CarGame-Networking-Example/README.txt

 	If a client is launched and it has a low framerate, restarting the program will fix it.
 With a low framerate, the server's info sending will lag behind.

-	I have added you to the repo, and included the .git folder in this project